faustbrian/semver/docs/collections.md

----
-title: Version Collections
-description: Filter, sort, and query collections of versions with constraint matching and fluent methods.
----

 The `VersionCollection` class provides a fluent interface for working with multiple versions, including filtering, sorting, and constraint matching.

 ## Creating Collections